-Jerome Bailey, a Mass Communication major, Marketing Minor from Houston, Texas is a Junior at Dillard where he serves in various leadership roles such as The Promotional Manager of WDUB Dillard Radio station, Vice President of the Collegiate 100 Black Men of DU, PR Director for the Dillard University Chapter of Alpha Phi Alpha Fraternity, a Junior fellow of the Melton Foundation and he has lead the school in various community service events such as Martin Luther King Jr. Day of Service and the Habitat for Humanity.
+Jerome Bailey, a Mass Communication major, Marketing Minor from Houston.
+While a Dillard he served in various leadership roles such as The Promotional Manager of WDUB Dillard Radio station, Vice President of the Collegiate 100 Black Men of DU, PR Director for the Dillard University Chapter of Alpha Phi Alpha Fraternity, a senior fellow of the Melton Foundation.
 While adhering to a very busy schedule, Mr. Bailey has completed well over 150 hours of Community service in his freshman year and he tutors and mentors freshman high school students weekly at different charter schools in New Orleans.
 Mr. Bailey also is a filmmaker, music producer and poet.
-He produced a 12 track compilation of hip hop songs during his sophomore year and he performs often at major events around New Orleans and Houston.
+He produced a 12 track compilation of hip hop songs during his sophomore year.
+He is now pursuing his master's degree in journalism at Columbia University in New York.

 Candace Raelynn Banks is a native New Orleanian majoring in psychology with a minor in women’s studies at Dillard University.
 While there she has joined and taken leadership roles in several organizations including: President of Peer Educators Against Violence, President of KB Clark Psychology Club, Lead Fellow if the Melton Foundation, Phi Eta Sigma member, and Mellon Library Intern.
 She has also participated in several community service projects with Habitat for Humanity, The St. Bernard Project, Volunteers of America, Langston Hughes Academy, and the Urban League.
 She was also a part of the New Orleans Take Back the Night Planning Committee.
 During the summer of 2011, she worked as an intern in the Stanford University Social Psychology department, as well as, the Stanford University School of Education.
 She aided in two research projects.
 The first was a stereotype threat intervention in Palo Alto area high schools, and the other a study of own-race bias and names.
 She has future plans of attending graduate school in psychology or speech pathology.